 What is a whitelabel penetration test?

 A whitelabel penetration test is when an offensive security assessment is performed by one company, often a specialized pentest firm, and then is rebranded for another company to deliver the work to their customer.
 This practice is also commonly referred to as private-label penetration testing.

 Whitelabel penetration testing provides existing MSP’s and MSSP’s the capability to provide pentesting services to their customers – without the cost and complexity of building an internal pentest team.
 Cyber security vendors might also choose to work with a white label penetration testing company so that they can add the service to their professional services portfolio.

 There are a number of reasons that the channel community should add pentesting to their services.

 In recent years, a majority of MSPs have been racing to expand their portfolio of services to include cybersecurity products and services.
 Those same MSPs quickly learned that selling security was more challenging than some of the more traditional IT products and services they were selling.

 Why?
 Well that’s because most companies see cybersecurity as a cost center; particularly in the SMB market.
 Odds are that if you’re reading this, you’ve experienced a customer using a free trial but then receiving feedback that while the product is neat and would be great to have, they just can’t justify the price.

 Our suggestion is simple: You should try leading with an in-depth penetration test.
 Not an automated scan, but a full blown manual penetration test that not only identifies gaps in a companies security posture; but also determines the business impact if those gaps are exploited.
-If you do that, you can point towards the results and help your customer prioritize their security spend.
-By doing so, you’re no longer shelling out free trials hoping they like the newest shiny product, instead, you’re being an advisor that helps them understand their security issues & evaluates the best solutions for those issues.
+If you do that, you can better quantify the impact of not taking action and help your customer prioritize their security spend.
+By doing so, you’re no longer shelling out free trials hoping they like the newest shiny product, but instead, you’re being an advisor that helps them understand their security issues & evaluates the best solutions for those issues.

 High Margins & Recurring Revenue